Recycle Rewards FAQs

 How much can our organisation raise per drink container?

-For every eligible drink container that your organisation returns to a refund point you will earn 10 cents.
+For every eligible drink container that your organisation returns to a refund point gets you 10 cents.

 Where can I donate?